Breadcrumb

 Results

 The programme includes modules focused on improving the living environment and wellbeing of young people in Delft-West.
-Participants develop research skills and gain experience in interviewing, design, and collaboration with professionals.
-This generates valuable insights into meaningful youth participation in urban challenges.
-A concrete example is the development of a new playground at the Debussyflat, where young people actively contributed to the design.
-They interviewed local residents, collaborated with municipal experts, and completed a short internship at the city office.
+These modules develop a range of research skills and generate valuable insights into meaningful youth participation in urban challenges.

 Impact

-By actively involving young people as co-researchers, they are empowered to create changes that reflect their needs and lived experiences.
-The approach strengthens collaboration between youth, the municipality, and the community, contributing to sustainable improvements in liveability and social cohesion.
-The programme not only delivers tangible neighbourhood outcomes but also increases young people’s confidence and sense of ownership.
-It enhances their future prospects by developing new skills, insights, and aspirations.
+By engaging young people as co-researchers, they are empowered to create change that reflects their needs.
+This approach strengthens collaboration between youth, the municipality, and the community, contributing to sustainable improvements in liveability and engagement in Delft-West.

 Neighbourhood University Delft-West – Young Researchers programme